ibmresilient/resilient-community-apps/fn_sep/README.md

 This package requires that it is installed on a RHEL or CentOS platform and that the resilient-circuits application is running.
 Install this package with 'pip', or `python setup.py install`.
-To set the config values in the app.config file with a new resilient instance run `resilient-circuits config -c`.
+To set the config values in the app.config file with a new Resilient instance run `resilient-circuits config -c`.
-To set the config values in the app.config file with an existing resilient instance run `resilient-circuits config -u`.
+To set the config values in the app.config file with an existing Resilient instance run `resilient-circuits config -u`.

 Config values example:
 ```